 Q.4 Why do people make personal attacks?

-People may make personal attacks for various reasons, such as insecurity, frustration, or a desire to divert attention from their own shortcomings.
+People may make personal attacks for various reasons, such as insecurity, frustration, or a desire to divert attention from their shortcomings.
 Personal attacks can also be used as a manipulation tactic to gain power or control in a disagreement.
 It’s essential to address such behavior constructively and maintain respectful communication.

 When someone attacks you, stay composed and don’t retaliate with aggression.
 Listen actively to understand their perspective, and calmly express your own.
 Set boundaries and assertively communicate that personal attacks are unacceptable.
 If necessary, disengage from the situation or seek assistance from a mediator or authority figure to resolve the issue.